Parsnip Gratin

 Ingredients labeled on counter.

-• Peel the parsnips with a potato peeler; rinse, cut parsnips into thin sliced rounds.
+• Rinse and peel the parsnips with a potato peeler; cut parsnips into thin sliced rounds.

 How to cut the leeks and parsnips.